-Get away from it all with this magnificent adventure to the Outer Hebridean Islands of Lewis and Harris, home to pre-historic stone circles of Callanish and the famous white sandy beaches of Harris.
-This amazing tour runs most Thursdays throughout the summer months.
+Get away from it all with this tour to the Outer Hebridean Islands of Lewis and Harris, home to pre-historic stone circles of Callanish and the famous white sandy beaches of Harris.
+This amazing tour runs alternate Thursdays through the summer.
+Price includes accommodation.

 Day One - Edinburgh - Glen Coe - Loch Ness